Unpacking the History of Diets & Diet Culture

 The term "diet," from the Latin "diaita," offered a broader and more holistic perspective than the modern interpretation we’ve come to know.
 Historically, the term "diaita" was derived from the Greek word "diaitan," which was more encompassing, signifying a way of living rather than one particular behavior over another.
 In Latin, the word "diaita" was used as a verb meaning "to lead, govern, or arbitrate one's life," indicating a broader scope than just food consumption; it also included aspects of overall lifestyle and daily habits.

-In biology, a diet refers to the variety of foods an organism eats to meet its nutritional needs.
-For instance, black bears consume a diet of roots, berries, grasses, fish, meat, and insects to thrive.
-The term can also describe specific eating habits tailored to health conditions, such as the need for gluten-free options in individuals with celiac disease, who struggle to process certain nutrients.
+In biology, a diet simply describes the variety of foods an organism eats to meet its nutritional needs.
+For example, black bears eat a combination of roots, berries, fish, insects, and meat to survive and thrive.
+In healthcare, diet can also describe eating patterns needed for medical conditions, such as gluten-free diets for people with celiac disease.

 What is Diet Culture?

 This narrow focus on weight overlooks the complexity of health, which includes mental, emotional, and social well-being, and disregards the natural diversity of body shapes and sizes.
-Research consistently shows that weight is not a reliable indicator of health and that weight loss-centric approaches can cause significant harm.
-The historical roots of diet culture reveal how it became entangled with social, economic, and political forces over time.
+Research consistently shows that weight is not a reliable indicator of health and that weight loss-centric approaches can cause significant harm, often increasing shame, weight cycling, and disordered eating.

 A Brief History of Diet Culture